roe-dl/weewx-sqlupload/README.md

 ...
 ```

+* `merge_skin`: If this key points to a valid skin, its `skin.conf` file is
+  searched for templates, and SQLupload entries are created for each of them
+  and merged into the configuration.
+If a section of the same name exists
+  in both the skin and the SQLupload configuration, the SQLupload section
+  takes precedence over the skin section.
 * `file`: file name and path of the file to upload to the database
 * `html_divide_tag`: tag, which surrounds the variable part of the page, for
   example `html` or `body`.
 If the value is `none`, the whole file is